usnistgov/mobile-threat-catalogue/_physical-threats/PHY-6.md

     ThreatOrigin: "A Biometrics-Based Solution to Combat SIM Swap Fraud [^235]"
     ExploitExample: "Sim-Swap Fraud Claims Another Mobile Banking Victim [^145]"
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Use an integrated SIM or eSIM to prevent users from removing the SIM from the device"
+        "Use an integrated SIM or eSIM to prevent users from removing the SIM from the device":
+            -
 ---